There are still spots available to enroll now!

 We are are pleased to offer daily physical education classes for all students (Pre-Primary–Eighth Class).
 Studies show that students learn better when they are able to exercise physically.
 Health is also an integral component of the PE curriculum.

 French is introduced in the Lower School.
 Beginning in Pre-Primary, vocabulary and phrases are taught.
 Simple prayers are added along with speaking, writing and reading in French through Fourth Class.
 Additionally, Spanish is introduced in Third Class and continues on in Middle School as the primary focus.
 Most Academy graduates are placed in Honors or second year international language classes in high school, with some testing into third year.

 Is tuition assistance available?

-Approximately 13% of Academy families received tuition assistance during the 2015–2016 school year.
+Approximately 30% of Academy families receive tuition assistance.
 Tuition assistance, including scholarships, may be awarded to deserving students on the basis of need.
 Assistance is distributed to our current families first.
 Upon acceptance, new families may apply for tuition assistance on a first-come, first-serve basis, as monies are available.

 Do you offer a multi-child tuition discount?

 Since we are an independent school and not funded by the Archdiocese, we depend on tuition to cover our operating costs.
 We are unable to offer a multiple child discount, but tuition assistance is available for qualifying families.

 Beyond tuition, what other expenses should I expect?